mbuel/BibleStudy/TorahToday/RevelationPart1.md

 Thousand **EQUALS** eternity, note the understanding here.
 A thousand generations, is **FOREVER** a thousand **YEARS** if a day is a year?
 A thousand years, is **FOREVER**.

 Now there is some complex understandings in this, why was Satan released after what I'm saying is eternity?
-This will be explained and I'm telling you now?
+I will be explaining this as I believe God has revealed it to me.

 Satan was already released and is currently making war on the Saints through the Corona Virus and as I prophesied, that war will rapidly increase in tenacity.